SystemsApproach/ops/arch.rst

    :width: 400px
    :align: center

-   Aether Connected Edge (ACE) = Base Kubernetes + 5G connectivity (RAN and User Plane of Mobile Core).
+   Aether Connected Edge (ACE) = The cloud substrate (Kubernetes and SD-Fabric) plus the 5G connectivity service (RAN and User Plane of Mobile Core).
 Dotted lines (e.g., between SD-RAN and the individual base stations, and between the Network OS and the individual switches) represent control relationships (e.g., SD-RAN controls the small cells and SD-Fabric controls the switches).

 Once ACE is running in this configuration, it is ready to host a collection of edge applications (not shown in :numref:`Figure %s